Proving Algebraic Datatypes are “Algebraic”

 Qed.

-Inductive empty : Prop := Build_empty { }That is, when the := is omitted, Coq defines an inductive type with one constructor.
-Coming back to empty being the neutral element of sum.
-From a high-level perspective, this makes sense.
+From a high-level perspective, empty being the neutral element of sum makes sense.
 Because we cannot construct a term of type empty, then α + empty contains exactly the same numbers of terms as α.
 This is the intuition.
 Now, how can we convince Coq that our intuition is correct?
 Just like before, by providing two functions of types:

 If we combine from_empty with the generic function